litestar-org/litestar/docs/usage/3-parameters.md

 provided, it will be tested against the provided regex.

 `controller_param` is a query param with the key `controller_param`.
 It has an `lt=100` defined on the controller, which means the provided value must be less than 100.
-Yet the route handler redeclares it with an `lt=50`, which means for the route handler this value must be less than 50.
+Yet the route handler re-declares it with an `lt=50`, which means for the route handler this value must be less than 50.

 Finally `local_param` is a route handler local query parameter, and `path_param` is a path parameter.